The Marquise: Critical reception

 The theatre critic of The Morning Post called the play "a very amusing and well-constructed piece … the first of Mr. Coward's plays to have a good first act".
 His only complaint about the piece was the love scene between Adrienne and Jacques: "Mr Coward still cannot write an effective love scene; his imagination is defeated when he cannot be flippant about the mating of true lovers.
 In time, no doubt, his innate sincerity will enable him to conquer such scenes, but that time is not yet, and I am obliged frankly to say that what should have been a fragrant interlude was tiresomely banal".
 He found the rest of the play "delicious and done with dexterity and delicacy".
 In The Manchester Guardian, Ivor Brown thought the play a "dried and brittle little piece", made successful chiefly by Marie Tempest's "genius".
 The Daily Telegraph found the play "flaming and theatrical and deft in the extreme … written with a sense of style".
 The Daily Mail thought "Mr Noel Coward has done far, far better things than this", and thought the best thing about the play was that "Miss Tempest is given such ample opportunities to exploit her delectable personality".
 The Times thought the third act weak, finding that after the climax of the second act, with the marriage at pistol-point, the duel and reconciliations of Act III did not engage the attention.
 Punch also praised the first two acts but found the last act weak.

 Much of this criticism was echoed by Coward.
 He had not been able to attend rehearsals and saw the piece for the first time on the second night of the run; he later wrote:

 Revivals and adaptations

-In the US in the 1940s Lilian Gish played Eloise in an out-of-town production, which she wanted to bring into New York, but was prevented from doing so by a veto from Coward, for reasons that are not recorded.
+In the US in the 1940s Lillian Gish played Eloise in an out-of-town production, which she wanted to bring into New York, but was prevented from doing so by a veto from Coward, for reasons that are not recorded.
+Mabel Albertson played Eloise opposite George Reeves as Raoul in the 1946 Playbox production in Pasadena, California.
 A British touring production in 2004 starred Kate O'Mara, Michael Jayston and Denis Lill.

 The BBC broadcast the play in December 1969 as part of the celebrations of Coward's seventieth birthday.
 Celia Johnson played Eloise, with Richard Vernon as Raoul and Philip Latham as Esteban.
 The BBC transmitted a radio adaptation the following year, with Moira Lister as Eloise, Peter Pratt as Raoul and Richard Hurndall as Esteban.
 A television adaptation was broadcast in 1980, with Diana Rigg as Eloise, Richard Johnson as Raoul, James Villiers as Esteban and Daniel Chatto as Miguel.